-It should be noted that respondents were not selected from the general population at random; rather, only respondents who opted to participate in a paid web survey panel or who had seen public social media posts on Facebook or Instagram were included in the sampling frame.
+It should be noted that respondents were not selected from the general population at random; rather, only respondents who opted to participate in a paid web survey panel were included in the sampling frame.
 In addition, as with all public opinion surveys, the results are representative only of those who chose to participate.
 As a result, certain biases exist that might prevent a direct comparison to Pennsylvania's general population.
-Namely, results may be biased against those who are less likely to participate in web survey panels or view social media (sample frame bias) and those panelists or social media users who chose not to participate in this survey (non-response bias).
-In addition, although respondents who do not have access to the internet at home are less likely to sign up for web survey panels or use social media, they are not excluded from participating, and may do so through the use of public internet access, mobile phones, or internet at their place of employment.
+Namely, results may be biased against those who are less likely to participate in web survey panels (sample frame bias) and those panelists who chose to not participate in this survey (non-response bias).
+In addition, although respondents who do not have access to the internet at home are less likely to sign up for web survey panels, they are not excluded from participating and may do so through the use of public internet access, mobile phones, or internet at their place of employment.
 Finally, panel respondents received a small incentive to participate, although this is considered to be negligible in terms of overall survey bias.